Why is “identifying my preferences” important?

 Your preferences come from your life experiences.
 Taking stock of your experiences can help you to identify what you want out of your next job or career.

-• After you’ve detailed your experiences, your likes and dislikes and your strengths and weaknesses, pull out the experiences that are significant to you.
-Which likes and dislikes do you think you want to consider when selecting a job or career?
+- After you’ve detailed your experiences, your likes and dislikes, and your strengths and weaknesses, pull out the experiences that are significant to you.
+Which likes and dislikes do you want to consider when selecting a job or career?
 Which strengths or areas to work on stand out to you?

-• What likes do you to consider in the future?
+- What do you like that you hope to see in your future work life?
 For example, “I liked working on my own when mowing lawns for my neighbors.
-My Preference is Autonomy or Working on My Own.”
+My preference is autonomy and working on my own.”

-• What dislikes should be in the mix?
-Think about what you would like to see instead, such as: “I disliked having a supervisor breathing down my neck.
-My Preference would be having a Supportive Supervisor.”
+- What did you name in your list of dislikes?
+Think about what you would like to see instead, such as “I disliked having a supervisor breathing down my neck.
+My preference would be having a supportive supervisor.”

-• What strengths do I want to add to the list?
+- What strengths did you reflect on that you hope to use in your work?
 For example, “I was good at working with my hands.
-Working with my Hands is one of my Preferences for my next job.”
+Working with my hands is one of my preferences for my next job.”

 How will my disability affect identifying my preferences?